Blog | Personal Finance

 4. Fear makes you feel alive

-Thea Jourdan, writing for "Netdoctor," shares some of the benefits of fear: “Fear actually does have a profound physiological affect on the body, which evolved to help us in a 'fight or flight' situation.”
+Thea Jourdan once wrote for "Netdoctor," some of the benefits of fear: “Fear actually does have a profound physiological effect on the body, which evolved to help us in a 'fight or flight' situation.”

 The article goes on to quote Dr. Louise Selby, a GP based in Guildford, Surrey: “In the first few seconds, adrenaline levels soar — leading to a state of heightened alertness and the muscles are primed for immediate action.
 The heartbeat quickens and the rate of breathing accelerates.
 As soon as the fear diminishes, it's replaced by a sense of powerfulness and euphoria, which can be addictive.”